savinay/stackoverflow-blogpost/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 Must give credit to Stack Overflow for the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://insights.stackoverflow.com/survey).
+The data can be found [here](https://insights.stackoverflow.com/survey).
 Otherwise, feel free to use the code here as you would like!